-The District will collaborate with the Department of Health to make testing site locations and resources available to parents, students and staff as needed.
-Since the Pelham Public Schools is not a COVID-19 testing facility, those who want or require testing should visit the Westchester County Department of Health website, which lists testing locations under the testing, results and treatment tab.
-Students, parents and staff can also call the NYS COVID-19 hotline at 1-888-364-3065 for assistance locating a testing site.
-Please note that there is currently no charge for COVID-19 testing at this time, though health insurance information may be requested.
+Families seeking COVID-19 testing because their child is exhibiting symptoms, has been exposed to COVID-19, or are otherwise recommended for testing may visit the Westchester County Department of Health website, which lists testing locations under the testing, results and treatment tab.
+Students, families and staff can also call the NYS COVID-19 hotline at 1-888-364-3065 for assistance locating a testing site.
+Please note that there is currently no charge for COVID-19 testing at State/County locations, though health insurance information may be requested.

 Students/Staff who tested positive and have COVID-19 symptoms may be released from isolation if: